phalcon-orphanage/docs/en/reference/tutorial-invo.rst

     ;suffix = my-suffix
     ;lifetime = 3600

-Phalcon has no defined any convention settings.
+Phalcon hasn't any pre-defined convention settings.
 Sections help us to organize the options as appropriate.
 In this file there are three sections to be used later.

 Autoloaders